st01c/st01c.github.io/_site/DEV-DOCS/NOTES-on-jekyll.md

 published: true/false

-link background_color is in basics.scss...
+link background_color is in \_sass/basics.scss.s

+image links MUST lead with a / and MUST NOT finish with one...